Scrif/Scrif/README.md

 # Hey everyone 👋

 <div align="justify">
-  My name is Austin and I'm an industrial engineer by training.
+  I'm an industrial engineer by training.
 I have a passion for great product design, embedded systems, and data analytics.

 I'm currently learning full-stack web development through The Odin Project and MDN.
 </div>